 While I have highlighted a number of key variables that you will need to consider before selecting the payout option for your pension benefit, at the end of the day, you have to determine how each option factors into your own personal financial situation.
 It’s usually wise to run financial projections that identify both the opportunities and risks associated with each payment option.

 Don’t be afraid to seek professional help with this decision.
-They will help you consider what you might need to pay for in the furute, what are the chances of you needing to invest in adapting your home by adding things like home lifts to make it suitable to live in?
+They will help you consider what you might need to pay for in the future.
 Are you going to need money spare for holidays, transportation, even funeral costs should be considered.
 Where people get into trouble is when they guess or they choose an option based on what most of their co-workers selected.
 Remember, those co-workers are not going to be there to help you financially if you make the wrong decision.

 As an investment advisor, I will also say this, if you meet with a financial planner or investment advisor to assist you with this decision, make sure they are providing you with a non-bias analysis of your options.
 Depending on how they are compensation, they may have a vested interest in getting you to rollover you pension benefit to an IRA.
 Even though electing the lump sum payment and rolling the balance over to an IRA may very well be the right decision, they should walk you through a thorough analysis of the month pension payments versus the lump sum rollover option to assist you with your decision.

 Hi, I’m Michael Ruger.
 I’m the managing partner of Greenbush Financial Group and the creator of the nationally recognized Money Smart Board blog .
 I created the blog because there are a lot of events in life that require important financial decisions.
 The goal is to help our readers avoid big financial missteps, discover financial solutions that they were not aware of, and to optimize their financial future.